syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/crop.md

 ---
-layout : post
+layout: post
-title : Cropping Image in Syncfusion SfImageEditor control in Xamarin.Android description : Learn how to crop an image in ImageEditor for Xamarin.Android platform : xamarin.android control : ImageEditor documentation : ug
+title: Cropping Image in Syncfusion SfImageEditor control in Xamarin.Android
+description: Learn how to crop an image with various ratios in syncfusion ImageEditor for Xamarin.Android
+platform: xamarin.android
+control: ImageEditor
+documentation: ug
 ---

 # Cropping image in various aspect ratios